terminalcloud/apps/docs/erpnext.md

 ### Additional Usage Information
-Due security reasons, ERPNext is running under a non-privileged user called "bundle", by default in the second tab of your terminal commmand line.
+Due security reasons, ERPNext is running under a non-privileged user called "bundle", by default in the second tab of your terminal command line.
 You can stop ERPNext by pressing 'control + c' and start it again running `cd frappe-bench bench; start` as the bundle user.

 ### Additional credentials
 - User password for bundle: t3rminal